Weapon and Firearm Charges

 Florida Open Carry – Florida Open Carry is a non-profit organization committed to protecting the right to bear arms for Floridians through reformation of gun laws and other weapon laws.
 On their homepage, you can access forums to hear other people’s opinions, as well as follow their advocacy activity.

 Florida Department of Agriculture, Division of Licensing – The responsibility of licensing firearms and other weapons in Florida is that of the Florida Department of Agriculture.
 This links to the Division of Licensing page on their website, where you can find out more about the concealed handgun license (CHL) in Florida.

 National Rifle Association (NRA) – The NRA is a national non-profit organization whose mission is to reform gun laws at both the state and federal levels.
 One of the largest organizations of its kind, it provides education and training for American gun owners while endeavoring to protect the right to bear arms.

-If you are facing a weapon or firearm charge in the Hernando County area, including Brooksville, Weeki Wachee, High Point, Hernando Beach, Hill 'n Dale, Inverness Highlands, Sugarmill Woods, Lecanto, Wildwood, Lake Panasoffkee, and Bushnell, contact Ashley M. Aulls, P.A. to begin planning your defense.
+If you are facing a weapon or firearm charge in the Hernando County area, including Brooksville, Weeki Wachee, High Point, Hernando Beach, Hill ‘n Dale, Inverness Highlands, Sugarmill Woods, Lecanto, Wildwood, Lake Panasoffkee, and Bushnell, contact The Law Office of Ashley Aulls, P.A. to begin planning your defense.
 When considering an attorney, it is best to contact him as soon as possible after your arrest.
 Ashley Aulls is an experienced criminal defense lawyer in Brooksville who maintains open communication with his clients and will be there when you need him.
-To schedule your consultation with Ashley M. Aulls, P.A., call (352) 593-4115 today.
+To schedule your consultation with The Law Office of Ashley Aulls, P.A., call (352) 593-4115 today.